Details on jamb extensions for windows and doors seems to be one of those areas that gets glossed over in the DIY how-to arena.

 And if you’re upgrading an old house – all bets are off.

 A jamb extension does precisely what the name suggests.
 It’s a frame that fills the depth of the wall space from the inside face of the window frame or ” jamb” to the face of the plaster or gypsum wall.
 Jamb extensions are typically 3/4″ boards, or MDF and create a clean edge for the the casing trim to be nailed to.

 Here’s a section view of a typical wood window, and casing.

-You’ll see all kinds of variations which may look something like this or nothing like this, but the principles are the same.
+I’ve seen all kinds of variations which may look something like this or nothing like this, but the principles are the same.
 The jamb extensions for the sides and top match the depth of the opening to make them flush to the wall face.
-Unless you’re making a “picture frame” casing, the sill or stool will need to be deep enough to allow the side casings to land on the top, with about a 1/2" in front and 1" or so on the wall side of the casing.
+Unless you’re making a “picture frame” casing, the sill or stool needs to be deep enough to allow the side casings to land on the top, with about a 1/2″ in front and 1″ or so on the wall side of the casing.

 The sill also needs to be notched at each end to fit into the rough opening.
 The depth of the cuts will be almost the same as the width of the side and top extensions.
-It’s best to cut them a bit shallow and then trim them to the right depth which means nice tight joints both where it meets the window frame and where it meets the wall.
+It’s best to cut them a bit shallow and then trim them to the right depth.
+This creates nice tight joints – both where it meets the window frame and where it meets the wall.
 You can be a little less precise on the width because the side jambs will cover the cut.

 Build the frame and install it

 If you’re extending a jamb that butts to a flat window jamb (like the illustration) it’s easier to assemble the frame on a flat surface and then install it in the opening.
 The extension frame will be smaller than the rough opening so it will need to be shimmed to get it centred and keep it square.